 What is God’s solution?

 God’s justice demands payment, but His mercy invites forgiveness.
 In His compassion, God made a way to save condemned humanity in the life, death, and resurrection of Jesus Christ.
 It’s on the cross of Christ that God satisfied His justice and demonstrated His love for sinners.
 (Romans 5:8; 2 Corinthians 5:21; Hebrews 9:22; 1 John 4:8-10)

 Jesus Christ, who is God the Son, came into the world as a man to live a life perfectly obedient to all the commands of God the Father, and to die the death required for the payment of sin.
 On the cross, Jesus took the punishment we deserve to set sinners free.

-Three days after His crucifixion, Jesus Christ rose from the dead, defeating sin and death, and earning eternal life for those who trust Him.
+On the third day after His crucifixion, Jesus Christ rose from the dead, defeating sin and death, and earning eternal life for those who trust Him.
 His resurrection is God the Father’s approval of Christ’s redeeming work.
 (John 1:1,14; Romans 3:23-26; 4:24-25; 1 Corinthians 15:1-11)

 How should we respond?

-The only way to respond to the Gospel is with repentance and faith.
+The only way to respond to the gospel is with repentance and faith.
 Repentance is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
 (Isaiah 55:6-7; Romans 7:15, 24; 2 Corinthians 7:9-10)